amuhak/MATH1554/Determinants and Eigenvalues/Markov Chains.md

 \vec{q}&=\boxed{\begin{bmatrix} \frac{3}{5} \\ \frac{2}{5} \end{bmatrix}}
 \end{aligned}
 $$
+If a matrix is regular stochastic, it implies the existence of a steady state.
 # Convergence
 We have $x_1, x_2,x_3,\dots x_k$.
 We want to know if while $k \rightarrow \infty$ $x_k$ will converge to a [[Markov Chains#Steady State|steady state]].